 This post may contain affiliate links.
 Read my disclosure policy.

-Puffed Cheese Bread
+Gluten Free Cheese Bread

-This cheese bread, also known as pão de queijo, is a beloved baked treat.
+This Brazilian cheese bread, also known as pão de queijo, is a beloved baked treat.
 Brazilians eat these savory muffins as a snack or for breakfast.
 You may have also seen them in the freezer section of your grocery store where they are known as Brazi Bites.
 Those are tasty, but making them at home is so much better!

 They are traditionally made with cassava root, which is a gluten-free starch made from a root vegetable.
 My recipe uses tapioca starch, which is made from cassava root and offers the same light and airy texture.